 - Academic Guidance

 - Personal Counseling Referral

 - ADA Accommodations

 - Career Planning and Placement

 - Transportation Assistance

 - Disability Services

+- Childcare Assistance

+- Textbook Assistance

 These Services are funded by the Carl D. Perkins grant and are contingent upon availability of funds and adherence to program policies.
 Eligibility screening is required.
+For more information, please call the Counselor at 903.923.3309.